GLOBAL DATABASES & RESOURCES

 Many Jewish Genealogical Societies around the world publish their own journals.
 AJGS publishes Kosher Koala on a quarterly basis.
 Our society also subscribes to several international journals and members can access these during our regular monthly workshops.

 Genetic genealogy is a recent addition to the genealogical landscape.
 Your genes are, of course, passed down from generation to generation.
 While the human genome was only mapped in the recent past there are several distinct characteristics passed down genetically that can be tested for used to determine your relationship to other people.
-Jewish Genetic Genealogy is a specific field of research and so far studies have shown that many populations of Jews of European descent have distinct genetic markers common to populations in the Middle East.
-Researchers have also discovered particular genetic markers for Cohenim (the priestly class) and Sephardi communities.
+Jewish Genetic Genealogy is a specific field of research and so far studies have shown that many populations of Jews have distinct genetic markers that link them to specific geographic districts and to the Middle East.
+Researchers have also discovered particular genetic markers for Cohenim and Levits (the priestly class) and Sephardi communities across Andalusia and North Africa.

 European Jewish communities were decimated by the Nazi Holocaust during World War II.
 Thanks to the scholarship of hundreds of people organisation have worked tirelessly to try and name as many of the estimated 6 million people who perished as possible.
 Click on the button to access a detailed list of Holocaust related resources.